 The adults are small, slightly moth-like brown insects with partially transparent wings.
 The juvenile nymphs are wingless and commonly known as ‘fluffy bums’ due to their fluffy tails.
 Both the adult and nymph are sap suckers that can harm the vigor of plants, help transmit diseases, and excrete honeydew, which can lead to sooty mold growing on the leaves.

-Stressed plants are more likely to get affected by the Passionvine Hopper, so keep them well fed and well watered, especially over summer.
+Stressed, unhealthy plants are more likely to get affected by the Passion Vine Hopper, so keep them well fed and well watered, especially over summer.
+Feed with an appropriate fertiliser in addition to monthly applications of Aquaticus Garden Booster for strong healthy plants.

-Grow plants that attract predator insects such as alyssum, borage, hyssop, and lavender.
+Grow plants that attract predator insects such as alyssum, borage, hyssop, and lavender nearby.

 Both the adult and the nymph can be hard to kill as they tend to move jump or fly away.
-Spraying in the evening tends to be more affective as they are less active at this time of night.
-Repeat spraying may also be necessary.
+Spraying in the evening tends to be more effective as they are less active at this time of night.

 Read our top tips for growing delicious and healthy passionfruit.Read More